 The Anglo-Saxon name Acutt comes from the ancient personal name Eggar.

 The surname Acutt was first found in Lancashire in the north of England, where they held a family seat from ancient times, but from about the 13th century moved south to Foston in Derbyshire, and Sudbury, in the same county.

 Early History of the Acutt family

-Another 120 words (9 lines of text) covering the years 1516, 1613, 1701 and 1627 are included under the topic Early Acutt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Acutt research.
+Another 53 words (4 lines of text) covering the years 1516, 1540, 1613, 1615, 1627 and 1701 are included under the topic Early Acutt History in all our PDF Extended History products and printed products wherever possible.

 Acutt Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Acutt were recorded, including Agard, Aggard, Aegard, Agart, Aggart, Egard and many more.